wnebyte/j-cli/README.md

 ## About

-This library enables a user to quickly configure a command-line interface around an arbitrary Java application.<br>
+This library enables a prospective user to quickly configure a command-line interface around an arbitrary Java application.<br>

 ## Sample

 ### Command

-Annotate any Java Method with the @Command annotation, and it will be mapped to a <code>Command</code>.<br>
+Annotate any Java Method with the @Command annotation, and it can be mapped to a
+<code>Command</code> object at runtime.<br>
 Each <code>Command</code> has an optional prefix, one or more distinct names, an optional description, and an optional enumeration of Arguments.<br>
 Here are some examples of usage:<br>